-1. Remove the back cover of the phone.
-See the step 1 in Installing the SIM card and the battery on page 26.

-2. To remove the front cover, gently pull the locking catch on the top of the front cover from the locking hole in the phone (1) and remove the cover starting from its top part.
+- 1. Remove the back cover of the phone.
+See the step 1 in Installing the SIM card and the battery on page 28. - 2.
+To remove the front cover, gently pull the locking catch on the top of the front cover from the locking hole in the phone (1) and remove the cover starting from the top.